floweredscarf/su25/labs/lab09/index.md

 $$5 \frac{N(N + 1)}{2} + 3N + 2$$

-That took... a while.
+That took... a while. -->

 ## Abbreviated Estimates

-> From this section onwards, we present a set of fairly precise definitions,
-> and we'll be relying on the example developed in this and the previous
-> part to build a solid definition for asymptotic notation.
-If you're
-> not fully comfortable with any of the material so far, now is the perfect
-> time to review it with someone in your lab or your TA!
+From this section onwards, we present a set of fairly precise definitions, and we'll be relying on the example developed in this and the previous part to build a solid definition for asymptotic notation.
+If you're not fully comfortable with any of the material so far, now is the perfect time to review it with someone in your lab or your TA!

 Producing step count figures even for those relatively simple program segments took a **lot** of work.
-But normally we don't actually need an exact step count but rather just an *estimate* of how many steps will be executed.
+But normally we don't actually need an exact step count; rather, we just want an *estimate* of how many steps will be executed.

-In most cases, we only care about what happens for very large $$N$$ as that's where the differences between algorithms and their execution time really become limiting factors in the scalability of a program.
+In most cases, we only care about what happens for **very large $$N$$** as that's where the differences between algorithms and their execution time significantly become limiting factors in the scalability of a program.

 Why is this?
 Debate with someone in your lab.
-Then, see our thoughts below
+Then, see our thoughts below.

 <details markdown="block">
   <summary markdown="block">